AdrianKuriata/lara-lol/README.md

 ### How use

 #### Champion
 This is a champion endpoint.
-You can with it get a three possible elements which specific functions:
+You can with it get a three possible elements which specific functions.

 This is possible with function
 ```